cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 the following post describes a workflow for migrating a [ghost](https://ghost.org) blog to a [gatsby](https://www.gatsbyjs.org) blog.  before we jump into code, let us quickly review what both of these tools are.

-`gatsby` is a _fantastic_ static site generator.
-TL;DR, it allows you to design static websites using [react](https://reactjs.org), whilst ingesting content from a variety of different input sources--e.g. markdown files, remote apis, json docs, etc.  it exposes your data at development time via graphql, making it easy for you to query, organize, and scaffold your components before they are compiled down to static assets. there are many great static site generators in the wild, but building in react, versus `<some-other-templating-dsl>`, paired with graphql rockets gatsby above and beyond the competition.  gone are the days of jekyll, hugo, or CRA-based blogs.
+`gatsby` is a _fantastic_ static site generator.  _TL;DR_, it allows you to design static websites using [react](https://reactjs.org), whilst ingesting content from a variety of different input sources--e.g. markdown files, remote apis, json docs, etc.  it exposes your data at development time via graphql, making it easy for you to query and scaffold your components before they are compiled down to static assets. there are many great static site generators in the wild, but building in react paired with graphql, versus `<some-other-templating-dsl>`, launches gatsby above and beyond the competition.  gone are the days of jekyll, hugo, or CRA-based blogs.

-`ghost` is a blogging/content-management platform, which has been used by this website for a few years.  although blogs generally serve static documents, ghost is a server application, not merely a collection of static files. rather, when a user visits a ghost blog, the ghost server builds up a HTML document real-time for each article request.  consequently, ghost requires a runtime (nodejs), a database, and a moderate amount of computer power (often 100MB+ RAM, yikes!).  i'm on a mission to lower my compute footprint for all of my hobby projects.  consequently, i decided to move my ghost content to statically servable content.  because [i already have `nginx` serving static files behind my reverse proxy](https://cdaringe.com/hobbyist-docker-deployment-on-the-web), i already have the infrastructure in place to serve a static site.
+`ghost` is a blogging/content-management platform, which has been used by this website for a few years.  although blogs generally serve static documents, ghost is a server application, not merely a collection of static files. when a user visits a ghost blog, the ghost server builds up a HTML document real-time for each article request.  consequently, ghost requires a runtime (`nodejs`), a database, and a moderate amount of compute power (often 100MB+ RAM--yikes!).  i'm on a mission to lower my compute footprint for all of my hobby projects.  consequently, i decided to move my ghost content to statically servable content.  because [i already have `nginx` serving static files behind my reverse proxy](https://cdaringe.com/hobbyist-docker-deployment-on-the-web), i already have the infrastructure in place to serve a static site.

 now that we know what we're dealing with, let's do it!